Menu

 Ransomware

 Ransomware is a malicious software program that threatens to delete or encrypt your data unless you pay the attackers.
-It can devastate the healthcare industry because healthcare organizations must protect electronic health records and encryption means that computer-based data cannot be accessed.
+It can devastate the healthcare industry because medical organizations must protect electronic health records, and encryption means that computer-based data cannot be accessed.
 This ransomware infection can occur during the checkout process of a healthcare provider's website.

 Ransomware typically infects target PCs in one of three ways: